ghga-de/milestones-docs/11-golden_quail/technical_specification.md

 There might be two flavours of this protocol:
 One that lets the user of the protocol set the resource ID upon creation.
-And another one for which the provider (and the underlying infrastructure) is expected to assign an ID (will required a special pydantic model for creation).
+And another one for which the provider (and the underlying infrastructure) is expected to assign and return an ID (will required a special pydantic model for creation).

 There shall be one provider implementation of this protocol based on MongoDB and the async motor client library.